jayway/cljwordgraph/INTRODUCTION.md

     user=> (+ 1 2 3)
     6

 In practice, getting the classpath correct using nothing but the command line quickly becomes too hard.
-Some dependency management tool is required.
-One such tool is [Leiningen](https://github.com/technomancy/leiningen):
+We need some dependency management tool.
+One such tool is [Leiningen](https://github.com/technomancy/leiningen).
+Download the latest stable [`lein`](https://raw.github.com/technomancy/leiningen/stable/bin/lein) script, install it in your path, make sure it's executable, and run:

+    % lein self-install

+That's all you need to do in order to have Leiningen working.
+You can use Leiningen in an ad-hoc fashion, if you just want try some Clojure code without having to create a project:

     % lein repl
     REPL started; server listening on localhost port 17304 user=> (+ 1 2 3)
     6

-Usually, we need some external dependencies.
-In order to handle those, we must create a project.
-Leiningen does this for us, with a skeleton source and test files:
+However, often we need some external dependencies, or we want our code encapsulated in some kind of project.
+Leiningen can create a project for us, with a README file, a project file, plus skeleton source and test files:

     $ lein new asdf
     Created new project in: /tmp/asdf

+    $ tree asdf
     asdf/
     ├── README
     ├── project.clj